kivy/oscpy/README.md

 A modern implementation of OSC for python2/3.

+#### What is OSC.

+OpenSoundControl is an UDP based network protocol, that is designed for fast dispatching of time-sensitive messages, as the name suggests, it was designed as a replacement for MIDI, but applies well to other situations.
+The protocol is simple to use, OSC addresses look like http URLs, and accept various basic types, such as string, float, int, etc. You can think of it basically as an http POST, with less overhead.

+You can learn more about OSC on [OpenSoundControl.org](http://opensoundcontrol.org/introduction-osc)

 #### Goals

 - python2.7/3.6+ compatibility (can be relaxed more on the python3 side